Plug-in electric vehicles in Illinois

 As of October 2021, there were about 33,000 electric vehicles in Illinois.

 Government policy

 As of October 2021, the state government's official policy goal is to have 1 million electric vehicles in Illinois by 2030.

 In July 2022, the state government started issuing tax rebates of $4,000 for electric vehicle purchases.
 This amount will drop to $2,500 in 2026 and $1,000 in 2028.

 As of October 2022, the state government charges an annual registration fee of $251 for electric cars, compared with $151 for gasoline-powered cars.

+Politicians who have led the effort to implement these fees have been found to have received significant funding from the oil and gas industry.
+In addition, organizations funded by the oil and gas industry, such as ALEC, are actively pushing for fee increases.

 In March 2022, Tesla, Inc. was sued in state court in regards to their cars' facial recognition technology and whether it violated state privacy laws.

 Charging stations

 As of February 2022, Illinois has around 900 charging stations.

 In January 2022, lawmakers in the state legislature introduced a bill that would require all new buildings in the state to designate parking spaces for electric vehicle charging.